daddel80/notepadpp-multireplace/src/tests/ONEPASS-PLAN.md

    plus one with texts up to 3000 characters on the real engine, 0 mismatches;
    single entries against N++'s own processRange, 0 mismatches; the standalone harness the same with sanitizers.
-5. Read: fourteen invariants and eight panel seams confirmed line by line.
+5. Read: fifteen invariants and eight panel seams confirmed line by line, and a closed table of every assumption with the way each one is discharged ("The closed contract" above).
+Two entries in that table are marked as
+   remaining: the engine is a third party, and one pre-existing difference in the panel's own Replace All that this work did not cause and did not change.

 What this does not give is a proof.
 The bookkeeping is stateful invalidation logic against a third-party engine that surprised the analysis five times (form